Ola Toivonen: 2011–12 season

 With strike partner Balázs Dzsudzsák leaving PSV to join Russian Premier League side Anzhi Makhachkala, Toivonen was required to fill in and contribute with more goals for the new season.
 Toivonen scored his first goal of the season in PSV's 3–0 win over ADO Den Haag on 21 August.
 He followed this effort up with another goal in his side's 5–0 thrashing of Austrian Bundesliga outfit SV Ried in the qualifying stages of the Europa League.
 PSV and Toivonen continued their rich goal-scoring form, as they hammered Excelsior 6–1 on 28 August with Toivonen netting a brace.

 2012–13 season

 Due to injuries, Toivonen only made 17 appearances in which he scored eight times.
 At the end of the season, PSV wanted to sell Toivonen as he had refused to extend his contract which would expire in the summer of 2014.
 Norwich City showed interest in the player, but preferred countryman Johan Elmander after Toivonen had been dawdling too long in the opinion of the club.

 2013–14 season

 Although both PSV and Toivonen were dissatisfied after a transfer had failed, Toivonen made 14 appearances in which he scored once.
 In the winter break PSV announced that Toivonen would not play a single match for PSV in the second half of the season.
 Both the player and the club wanted to disband.

-Stade Rennes
+Rennes

 On 20 January 2014, it was announced that Toivonen had been sold to Rennes for a transfer fee of €2.5 million.